-Whether you're a fiery food fanatic or just curious about the world of spice, this guide is your roadmap to the hottest peppers that have ever burned up the Scoville chart.
-From mild-mannered jalapeños to inferno-inducing ghost peppers, we’re diving into the spicy jungle with flavor profiles, heat levels, and pro tips for using these firecrackers in your kitchen.
-Grab your cooling dairy products — it’s going to be a scorching ride!
+Whether you're a fiery food fanatic or just curious about the world of spice, this guide is your roadmap to the hottest peppers that have ever burned up the Scoville scale.
+As of current Guinness World Records, the Carolina Reaper holds the title of world's hottest pepper at 1.4-2.2 million SHU.
+From jalapeños to ghost peppers, we're diving into the spicy jungle with flavor profiles, heat levels, and pro tips for using these firecrackers in your kitchen.
+Grab your cooling dairy products — it's going to be a scorching ride!

 Table of Contents